RoyceTheBiker/Haruspex/README.md

 The ``./data`` directory must be built as a Filesystem Image in PlatformIO and uploaded to the ESP32.

 The LibreOffice Calc file is configured to calculate the partition sizes and offsets.
-It uses a function to convert HEX2DEC, perform the calculations and convert back to HEX with a prefix ``0x``
+It uses a function to convert HEX2DEC, perform the calculations, and convert back to HEX with a prefix ``0x``

 ```
 =CONCAT("0x", DEC2HEX(HEX2DEC(RIGHT(D3, LEN(D3)-2))+HEX2DEC(RIGHT(E3, LEN(E3)-2))))